 Not quite sure which opportunity fits you best?
 Please complete the volunteer inquiry form and we will send you a detailed email with current volunteer opportunities that match your interests and skills.
 Volunteers may be asked to complete a full volunteer application once they have been accepted into a volunteer program.

-Visit the Volunteer Information Center to sign up for volunteer opportunities and log service hours.
+Visit the Volunteer Information Center (VIC) to sign up for volunteer opportunities and log service hours.

 Volunteer Project Forms: